tarcieri/micromath/README.md

   - [variance]
 - [Quaternions]

-## Comparisons with other Rust crates

-### `libm` crate

-The [libm crate] contains a port of MUSL's libm to Rust, providing high-precision implementations of common arithmetic functions.

-`micromath` trades precision for performance, instead using the best-available approximations of the same functions, implemented using safe conversions between `f32` and `u32`.

-The approximations are generally calculated using a combination of bit twiddling and magic constants, as opposed to the FPU-heavy approaches used by `libm`.
-These approaches are culled from recent academic research papers as well as older approaches which have been commonly used in games and other performance critical use cases where approximations are adequate.

-### `vek` crate

-The [vek crate] provides a rich library for 2D and 3D vector types.
-Unfortunately, due to a [number of issues](https://github.com/yoanlcq/vek/issues/20) including a transitive `std` dependency through the [approx crate], `vek` does not support `no_std`.
-According to the crate's author, the potential fixes are nontrivial (and involve addressing problems such as transcendantal functions causing overflow panics).

-`micromath` has been written from the ground up to support `no_std` use cases.
-In fact, it doesn't even have a `std` feature!

 ## Code of Conduct

 We abide by the [Contributor Covenant][cc] and ask that you do as well.